-The Harvard Law Jessup International Law Moot Court Team participates in the annual Phillip C. Jessup International Law Moot Court Competition, along with participants from over 500 law schools in more than 80 countries.
+The Philip C. Jessup International Law Moot Court Competition is the world’s largest and most prestigious moot court.
+It was first held at Harvard in 1960.
+Today, participants from over 500 law schools in more than 80 countries participate in the annual moot.
 The competition is a simulation of a fictional dispute between countries before the International Court of Justice, the judicial organ of the United Nations.
-The Jessup team prepares oral and written pleadings, arguing both the applicant and respondent positions of the case.
+Each team prepares oral and written pleadings, arguing both the applicant and respondent positions of the case.

 The Harvard team is building on its recent results.
 Over the past few years, Harvard students have consistently advanced within the New York regional rounds.
 Last year, HLS was recognized as having one of the top memorials and best oralists in the New York regional round.
 Basic information about Jessup can be found on the website of the International Law Students Association